Ethiopia.. Land of Mystery (Historic Route and Timket Festival)

 Sunday, Jan 19

-After an early breakfast you will attend the morning service to witness prayers, chanting, a procession and priests blessing the congregation with holy water.
-Explore Axum with a stop at the archeological museum, the church of St. Mary of Zion which is believed to house the original Ark of the Covenant.
+Explore Axum with a stop at the archeological museum, the church of St. Mary of Zion, which is believed to house the original Ark of the Covenant.
 There is a monastery which was constructed by Emperor Fasiladas in the 17th century which is only open to men and the cathedral which was inaugurated by Queen Elisabeth II in 1964 that houses a 10th century church book, the book of the miracles of St. Mary.
 You will also explore the Stele Park to see the obelisks carved from single blocks of granite.
 Here in the field, you will see the tomb of King Remhai and the stele that was taken to Rome by the Italians only to be returned to its original site in 2005.
 After lunch, explore the remains of what was once a massive palace, which according to the legend was the original residence of the Queen of Sheba.
 Nearby are a number of rough-hewn granite slabs and giant stele, said to be the burial place of the queen.
 Drive to view the remains of a palace and the tombs of King Kaleb and Gebre Meskel from the 6th century.
 On your way back to to town, you will see the Ezana stone inscriptions written on a big granite rock in the Geez, Sabean and Greek languages.
-You will also see the bath of the Queen of Sheba before you return to your hotel for your dinner and overnight.
+You will also see the bath of the Queen of Sheba.
+Afternoon attend Eve of Timket festival to witness colorfully dressed Priests, Deacons and the Orthodox faithful bringing out the Tabot, replica of The Ark of The Covenant from the church and taking it to the tent which is ready next to the bath of the Queen of Sheba.
+Return to your hotel for your dinner and overnight.
 (B,L,D)

 Monday, Jan 20